samcottle/notes/commandline.md

 - By task, see [this mind map](https://xmind.app/m/WwtB/).
 - By command, [cheat.sh](https://cheat.sh/), or `curl cheat.sh`.

+A good resource to learn more about the Linux command line is the [Linux upskill challenge](https://github.com/livialima/linuxupskillchallenge).

 # Basic Linux commands

 - `cd`: Change the working directory. `cd folder1` would change you to the working directory with the name `folder1`.